remla25-team12/operation/README.md

 ## Traffic management

-To test the traffic management and primary/canary release routing, you can use curl with Host header:
+To test the traffic management and primary/canary release routing, you can use curl:

 ```bash
 ## For sticky session to v2 (always v2):